kojr1234/bain_ml_challenge_model/README.md

 ```$ tox -e run_app```

-To build and run the docker images, you have to use the following commands:
+If you don't want to test the code, you can go straight to build and run the docker image, using the following commands:

 ```$ docker build -t bain-ml-challenge:latest .```